brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 number of structured bindings that need to be introduced by the structured binding declaration.
 If there is no structured binding pack, then the number of elements in the _sb-identifier-list_ shall be equal to the structured binding size of `E`.
-Otherwise, the number of elements of the structured binding pack is the structured binding size of `E` less the number of non-pack elements in the _sb-identifier-list_; the number of non-pack elements shall be no more than the structured binding size of `E`.
+Otherwise, the number of non-pack elements shall be no more than the structured binding size of `E`; the number of elements of the structured binding pack is the structured binding size of `E` less the number of non-pack elements in the `$sb-identifier-list$`.

 [1+2]{.pnum} Let SB~_i_~ denote the _i_^th^ structured binding in the structured binding declaration after expanding the structured binding pack, if any. [ _Note_: If there is no